WKAR (AM): 8YG

-WKAR was first licensed in August 1922.
-However its establishment was an outgrowth of earlier radio activities at the then-Michigan Agricultural College.
+WKAR, first licensed on August 18, 1922, is one of the oldest stations in Michigan.
+Its establishment was an outgrowth of earlier experimental broadcasts at the then-Michigan Agricultural College.
 In 1920 the college was issued a "Technical and Training School" license for radio station 8YG.
-That year Professor Arthur R. Sawyer, head of the School of Electrical Engineering, made a proposal for establishing a broadcast service distributing information of interest to local farmers, but at the time was unable to procure the funding needed for the idea.
+That year Professor Arthur R. Sawyer, head of the School of Electrical Engineering, made a proposal for establishing a broadcast service distributing information of interest to local farmers.
+At the time, the school was unable to procure the funding needed for the idea.
 8YG was primarily used for training purposes, and also participated as a relay station, forwarding messages sent between amateur stations.

-The station was also occasionally used for general broadcasts, including a reported January 24, 1922, play-by-play broadcast of a basketball game by a college team against one at Mount Pleasant Normal School.
+The station was also occasionally used for general broadcasts, including a reported January 24, 1922, play-by-play broadcast of a basketball game by a college team against one at Mount Pleasant Normal School (now Central Michigan University).
+Later in 1922, several engineering students at MAC broadcast a number of off-color songs in hopes of entertaining students in Wells Hall, then a major dorm.
+They used the fictional call sign WARDE.
+The following day, they discovered that by accident, their broadcast had traveled 15 mi from East Lansing.
 The following May 13 a Founders Day speech by President Friday was broadcast for reception by scattered alumni clubs.